Cypress Hills Massacre: Investigation and trials

-In December 1874, Assistant Commissioner James Macleod was given permission by the U.S. government to enter Helena, Montana Territory to start an investigation into the Cypress Hills Massacre.
+In December 1874, Assistant Commissioner James Macleod was given permission by the U.S. government to enter Helena, Montana Territory, to investigate the Cypress Hills Massacre.
 Depending upon the findings of this investigation, the accused could have faced extradition to Canada to face trial under Canadian law.
 Seven arrests were made, but two men escaped custody before they could be examined.
 The remaining men were freed because there was not enough clear evidence to prove anything against them, and the American commissioner refused the extradition request as there was far too much conflicting testimony.
 The Canadian Commissioner (Macleod) was subsequently charged with false arrest, but this charge was soon dropped.

-In June, 1876, shortly after they were released from custody in the United States, two traders and a wolfer crossed the border into Canada and were subsequently arrested and put on trial in Winnipeg.
+In June 1876, shortly after they were released from custody in the United States, two traders and a wolfer crossed the border into Canada and were subsequently arrested and put on trial in Winnipeg.
 The Crown's case against them failed, however, once again weakened by insufficient or contradictory evidence.
 The three men were acquitted, and the case was finally dropped in 1882.

 W. E. Cullen, the American commissioner, said at the extradition hearing at Helena: although the "preponderance of testimony is to the effect that the Indians commenced the firing... they were doubtlessly provoked to this by the apparently hostile attitudes of the whites...
 An armed party menacing their camp, no matter for what purpose, was by no means slight provocations."